bowman2001/perplexdoc/content/doc/appendix/_index.md

   toc: false
 ---

-This chapter provides various files and some additional material, to illustrate details of using Hugo and Perplex in connection with this documentation.
+This chapter includes files and other additional material used for this project.
 {.p-first} <!-- more -->